 merge_ subblock_flag

-mmvd_flag
+mmvd_flag (skip and merge)

 mh_intra_flag

 merge_triangle_flagFor a slice for which both temporal reference picture(s) and current decoded picture are available as its reference, motion vector prediction from neighboring blocks may contain either CPR candidates or regular inter candidates.
 Among those candidates, only the regular inter candidates can be used in the above mentioned inter coding tools.
 This is ensured by both of the following methods: